TheAlgorithms/JavaScript/CONTRIBUTING.md

 * be flexible to take different input values
 * raise JavaScript exceptions (RangeError, etc.) on erroneous input values

-Algorithms in this repo should not be how-to examples for existing Javascript packages.
+Algorithms in this repo should not be how-to examples for existing JavaScript packages.
 Instead, they should perform internal calculations or manipulations to convert input values into different output values.
-Those calculations or manipulations can use data types, classes, or functions of existing Javascript packages but each algorithm in this repo should add unique value.
+Those calculations or manipulations can use data types, classes, or functions of existing JavaScript packages but each algorithm in this repo should add unique value.

 #### Coding Style